microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 ### How batching works

 Batching in the context of Fluid ops is a way in which the framework accumulates and applies ops.
 A batch is a group of ops accumulated within a single JS turn, which will be broadcasted in the same order to all the other connected clients and applied synchronously.
-Additional logic and validation ensure that batches do not interleave and they are processed in isolation.
-This means two things:
+Additional logic and validation ensure that batches are never interleaved, nested or interrupted and they are processed in isolation without interleaving of ops from other clients.

--   A client will always start sending a new batch only after finishing a batch.
-Batches will never be sent interleaved or nested.
--   When receiving a batch of ops, the client will process it in isolation without interleaving it with other batches or ops from other clients

 The way batches are formed is governed by the `FlushMode` setting of the `ContainerRuntimeOptions` and it is immutable for the entire lifetime of the runtime and subsequently the container.